johnttaylor/pim/projects/Examples/DataModel/README.md

 - [`Cpl::Dm::ModelPoint`](https://github.com/johnttaylor/pim/blob/master/src/Cpl/Dm/ModelPoint.h).
 This is the API class that defines all of the common operation that can be performed on model point.
   - [`Cpl::Dm::ModelPointCommon_`](https://github.com/johnttaylor/pim/blob/master/src/Cpl/Dm/ModelPointCommon_.h).
-This is a type-independent implementation base class that provides the majority of functionality for model points.
+This is the type-independent implementation base class that provides the majority of functionality for model points.
 - [`Cpl::Dm::Mp::Uint32`](https://github.com/johnttaylor/pim/blob/master/src/Cpl/Dm/Mp/Uint32.h).
 This is the type specific MP for containing `uint32_t` data type.
   - [`Cpl::Dm::Mp::Numeric`](https://github.com/johnttaylor/pim/blob/master/src/Cpl/Dm/Mp/Numeric.h).
 This file contains a collection of template classes that provides much of the `Uint32` implementation.
 - [`MpAlarm`](https://github.com/johnttaylor/pim/blob/master/projects/Examples/DataModel/MpAlarm.h).
 This is the application specific MP for alarm data.
-- [`MpMetrics`](https://github.com/johnttaylor/pim/blob/master/projects/Examples/DataModel/MpMettrics.h).
+- [`MpMetrics`](https://github.com/johnttaylor/pim/blob/master/projects/Examples/DataModel/MpMetrics.h).
 This is the application specific MP for metric data.

 ### TShell Console
 The TShell is a text-based command shell framework that can be used to interact with an application.
-One example is a debug shell (or maintenance port) that provides you with white-box access to running the application.
-Note, however, that TShell is only a framework; the application is responsible for connecting it to the application and providing application specific commands.
+One example is a debug shell (or maintenance port) that provides white-box access to running the application.
+Note: the TShell is only a framework; the application is responsible for connecting it to the application and providing application specific commands.

 The TShell has a `help` command that lists all of the available commands.
 Typing `help *` or `help <cmd>` provides additional details for the commands.
 For example: